1. What are the immediate needs for this project to succeed?

 4. How are the donations from the U.S. accounted for in this project?

-Funds are accounted for through the San Francisco Filipino Cultural Center (SFFCC).
+Funds are accounted for through The Wahine Project.
 They are our non-profit 501(c)(3) fiscal sponsor in the United States.

 1) Kids only need to be in school or ALS.